 You might joke that you just woke up to the zombie apocalypse at last, but this is serious.
 So it is not surprising that people are grasping for a cure.

 But first of all, stop asking “Can Cannabis Really Cure Corona?”
-Cannabis products like CBD ointments, CBD ingestibles, and medical marijuana might make your day easier—and perhaps your quarantine less stressful, but it’s NOT going to cure the highly contagious coronavirus.
+Cannabis may alter your attitude about “Corona,” but it’s NOT going to cure the highly contagious coronavirus.

 We have 3 problems here: